 THE LATEST DESIGN

-You are invited to view the latest designs which you will see below.
+We published the design below in 2021 and asked for community feedback.
 The images are best viewed on a desktop device, but are still accessible on tablets and mobile phones.
 Click on the large image to enter fullscreen mode.

-The Working Group is composed of Roger Windass, Cheryl Savage, Richard Hart and our Vicar, Revd Canon Rachel Wood, who are all happy to talk about any aspect of this proposal.
+The Working Group is composed of Roger Windass, Cheryl Savage and David Tompkins who are all happy to talk about any aspect of this project.